Yasu3D/Saturn/README.md

 	- Set the song folder and difficulty on the component and enable it.
 	- Hit Play in Unity, then hit L to load and begin the selected chart.
 	- This is also useful for checking replays - hit F11 to load the replay before loading the chart.
+    - When the Debug Chart Player is enabled, you can use the up/down arrow keys to change the scroll speed.